Harvard-Ophthalmology-AI-Lab/FairDomain/README.md

 ## Download FairDomain Dataset
+* Harvard FairDomain (Harvard-FairDomain): This Harvard-FairDomain dataset includes data for both segmentation and classification tasks for studying fairness in domain shift.
+For the segmentation task, 10,000 samples from 10,000 patients are included.
+For the classification task, 10,000 samples from 10,000 patients are included.
+The samples from Harvard-FairDomain dataset are derived from [Harvard-FairSeg](https://github.com/Harvard-Ophthalmology-AI-Lab/FairSeg) and [Fair-FairVLMed](https://github.com/Harvard-Ophthalmology-AI-Lab/FairCLIP) with an added imaging modality of en-face fundus image in addition to the imaging modality of scanning laser ophthalmoscopy (SLO) fundus image originally in the two datasets.

 * Here is the data download link for [**Harvard-FairDomain**](https://drive.google.com/drive/folders/1huH93JVeXMj9rK6p1OZRub868vv0UK0O?usp=drive_link).

 * If you cannot directly download the FairDomain dataset, please request access using the above Google Drive link, we will make sure to grant you access within 3-5 days.